-Located upstairs are the Dining Commons and the offices of the vice president for student affairs and dean of students, the associate dean of students, Career Services, and Campus Safety and the College's health center.
+Located upstairs are the Dining Commons and the office of the dean of students, Career Services, and Campus Safety and the College's health center.
 Also located in Strebel are the WPNR radio station studios, and offices and meeting rooms for student organizations.